Jeshibu/Playnite-wiki/Known-Issues.md

 If you are using portable version of Playnite then Windows may be blocking loading of some script files.
 Go to Playnites program folder, under `Scripts` subfolder locate script files reporting AuthorizationManager error, open file properties (via right-click on the file) and unblock the files.

+### Extensions menu is grayed out / PowerShell extensions not loading

+Occurs on Windows 7 if PowerShell 5 is not installed.
+[Downloads and install](https://www.microsoft.com/en-us/download/details.aspx?id=54616) PowerShell 5 to fix the issue.

 ### Error opening database: Unable to cast object of type 'LiteDB.EmptyPage' to type 'LiteDB.DataPage'

 In some rare cases database file can get damaged when shutting down Playnite (primarily when using version 4.20 and older).